IBM/event-automation/_ep_1.0/02-installing/07-configuring.md

 #### Operator configured CA certificate

-By default the operator configures its own TLS.
+By default, the operator configures its own TLS.
-The operator uses the IBM Certificate Manager installed on the system to generate a CA certificate with a self-signed issuer.
+The operator uses the IBM Cert Manager installed on the system to generate a CA certificate with a self-signed issuer.
 It then uses this self signed CA certificate to sign the certificates used for secure communication by the {{site.data.reuse.ep_name}} instance.
-IBM Certificate manager puts the CA certificate into a secret named `<my-instance>-ibm-ep-root-ca`.
+Cert manager puts the CA certificate into a secret named `<my-instance>-ibm-ep-root-ca`.

-#### User-provided CA certificate
+Cert Manager and {{site.data.reuse.ep_name}} will create the following objects:

-A custom CA certificate can be provided to the {{site.data.reuse.ep_name}} instance.
+- IBM Cert Manager Issuers:
-The operator uses the IBM Certificate Manager installed on the system to use this provided CA certificate to sign the certificates used for secure communication by the {{site.data.reuse.ep_name}} instance.
+  - `<my-instance>-ibm-eventprocessing`
-To provide a custom CA certificate set `spec.authoring.tls.caSecretName` to be the name of the secret that contains the CA certificate.
+  - `<my-instance>-ibm-eventprocessing-selfsigned`

   The following snippet is an example of a configuration that uses a user provided CA certificate:

 ```yaml
 apiVersion: events.ibm.com/v1beta1